 This app allows football fans to play against each other in a virtual penalty shootout.
 I designed the UX for the entire turn-based app.
 This project has given me a lot of experience in gaming user experience.
 Read more and download the free app here.

 This was my first UX and Art Direction project.
 I worked with our intern, Alice Heath, to produce a beautiful pedometre app that is simple and fun to use for a broad audience.
 Download the iPhone or Android app for free.

 Sky wanted to launch the first social television guide.
 I worked to convert the desktop experience into one that worked seemlessly on mobile.
 Follow this link to visit Sky Share.

 This blog and competition site needed careful consideration for mobile.
 I experimented with many different UX designs until I settled on the one you can view here.

 These two simple apps needed some care taken over their designs to bring them to life.
 I transformed a slider puzzle app into Mr Bean's bath time fun and a colouring book into Mr Bean's art sale.
-Follow these links to download Colour & Paint and Slider Puzzle.
+Follow this link to download Colour & Paint and Slider Puzzle.